 Test Maturity Model integration (TMMi): Based on CMMi, this model focuses on maturity levels in software quality management and testing.

-5 TMMi levels are depicted in the below image:
+5 TMMi levels are depicted in the image below:

-As an organization moves on a higher maturity level, it achieves a higher capability for producing high-quality products with fewer defects and closely meets the business requirements.
+As an organization moves to a higher maturity level, it achieves a higher capability for producing high-quality products with fewer defects and closely meets the business requirements.

 Elements of Software Quality Assurance

-There are 10 essential elements of SQA which are enlisted below for your reference:
+Below are 10 essential elements of SQA which are enlisted for your reference:

-- Auditing: Auditing involves inspection of the work products and its related information to determine if the set of standard processes were followed or not.
+- Auditing: Auditing is the inspection of the work products and its related information to determine if a set of standard processes were followed or not.

-- Code Inspection: It is the most formal kind of review that does static testing to find bugs and avoid defect growth in the later stages.
-It is done by a trained mediator/peer and is based on rules, checklist, entry and exit criteria.
+- Code Inspection: It is the most formal kind of review that does static testing to find bugs and avoid defect seepage into the later stages.
+It is done by a trained mediator/peer and is based on rules, checklists, entry and exit criteria.
 The reviewer should not be the author of the code.